Logistics The New Buzzword.

 Other drivers would eagerly gobble them up.

-It was quite funny to listen to some of them talk about how they just assumed they had this great paying job for life.
+It was quite funny to listen to some of them talk about having their great paying job for the rest of their life.
 And how they were all going to retire with their big company pensions.

 “This gravy train will be ending sooner than you think.”
-I always told them while they continually scoffed at my prediction.
+I told them as they continually scoffed at my prediction.

 The logistics at Beatrice Foods were changing and the gravy train was now pulling into the station after its final run.

-However, I was offered an opportunity to now work as an owner-operator for the company.
+I was offered the opportunity to work as an owner-operator for the company.
 The company was handpicking the drivers they wanted to keep and they told me that I was right at the top of their list.
 I was a bit surprised as well I was a bit flattered.
 The truth is more than any other route they needed a driver who was willing to do the very important downtown route.
-I was already doing the route and for the most part none of the other drivers even wanted it.
+I was already doing the route and for the most part none of the other drivers ever wanted to do it.

-I would be doing the exact same job, but I would now have all the headaches.
-Everything would now be my responsibility.
+I would be doing the exact same job, but I would now have all the headaches and everything would now be my responsibility.
 Everything would now be on my watch.
 I thought it over and weighed out all the pros and cons.
 There were lots of both, but the pros did nudge out the cons by a very small margin.
-The deciding pro for me was that I would be compensated $500 for each and every day I worked.
-I signed a five year contract and I paid off the lease that the company owed on the newer truck I was already driving.
-It was now my own truck and for the next eight years I would be an owner-operator delivering ice cream out of that very same truck.
+The deciding pro for me was the money that I would be compensated.
+I signed a five year, five hundred dollar a day contract.
+I paid off the lease the company owed on the newer truck that I was already driving.
+For the next eight years I would be an owner-operator delivering ice cream out of that very same truck.

 I was very well compensated for my efforts and in September 2004 I pulled the plug and I semi-retired at 44 years old.
-I had had enough of all the new logistics, Government regulations and my truck was soon to be needing replacing anyway.
-Insurance costs were soaring and quite frankly, I was sick and tired of driving a truck in the city of Toronto.
+I had had enough of all the new logistics, Government regulations and my twelve year old truck was soon needing to be replaced.
+Insurance and maintenance costs were soaring and I was fed up with driving a truck in the city of Toronto.

 It had been just over twenty-three years since that first day when I drove up to the York Farms yard and met Bert.
 Twenty-three years since we drove out into the sunrise on our way to Oshawa.
 Finally the sun was now setting and my truck would be parked for good.
-There was absolutely not a snowball's chance in hell I would've thought I'd have done that job for that many years.
-I still can’t believe I stuck it out for that long.
-I was a good employee and I was a good owner-operator.
+There was not a snowball's chance in hell I would've thought I'd have done that job for that many years and I still can’t believe I stuck it out for that long.
+I was both a good employee and a good owner-operator.

 Wow, twenty-three years really was a long time.